 Even though he was technically a part of the Art Nouveau movement, Adolf Loos‘ work differs quite much from other architects of the time.
 He fought hard against the excesses of the Secession style and the decorations that were typical for all buildings designed in the Art Nouveau style.
 As we can see in one of his most famous Viennese buildings called Looshaus, his decorations were much more rational and calm.
 Looshaus consists of two parts: the lower one is for business and it is decorated in marble and glass, and the upper one is for the apartments and its façade is in plain cement.
-Even though it might seem too plain compared to other buildings we mentioned here, Looshaus is still a beautiful example of the Art Nouveau in Vienna.
+Even though it might seem too plain compared to other buildings we mentioned here, Looshaus is still a beautiful example of Art Nouveau in Vienna.

 More from Otto Wagner

-New digital tour guide around Naschmarkt
+Our digital guide around Naschmarkt

 Otto Wagner and Naschmarkt